 This training course has been designed to help your participants to start to hone their critical thinking skills.
 The course will explore the characteristics of great critical thinkers, whilst giving your participants simple tools which will enhance their thought process to ensure assumptions aren’t the only perspective they are working from.

-Why is running this building better work habits course a good idea?
+Why is running this Critical Thinking course a good idea?

 Well, just imagine if your participants were better able to: